catalyst-network/Catalyst/README.md

 Install the dependencies using the command:

-'git submodule update --init --recursive --force'
+`git submodule update --init --recursive --force`